Josh-Wickens/djangos-restaurant/README.md

 ![Image of my bug on amount of bookings](https://res.cloudinary.com/wickster/image/upload/v1667175190/full_bug_qfmnsb.png)

 - When trying to change a booking status to expired through python logic.
 I managed to change the status on the html for the user but this was not changing on the database.
 I added in some code that would change the status then save the new status on the database before adding the code to delete if status = expired.

+- After some friends had tested my website.
+2 of them said that when they registered that they received an error 500.
+I have ran tests since then and could not reproduce the error.
+They said this happened when registering.
+I have tested this on desktop as well as mobile and still could not reproduce this error.
+All other users were able to register successfully.
+I have ran through this with Tutor Support and they also were able to register successfully.

 ___